Last updated on December 8, 2020 at 13:53

 |Histamine H2-receptor||Muscarinic type 2 (M2) receptors||Muscarinic type 1 and 3 (M1, M3) receptors|

 This enzyme converts ATP to cAMP, a second messenger.
-Adenylyl cyclase produces the second messenger in these mechanisms in the body:
+Adenylyl cyclase produces the second messenger which is responsible for these mechanisms in the body:

 - Smooth muscle relaxation